jliottard/music-list-player/README.md

 ### Dependencies

+The project uses `Python 3.12` and it is not developped nor tested for earlier Python version.

 Python libraries are listed in the `requirements.txt` files.
 To import the dependencies in a virtual environment, run:
+- On Linux:
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate